regchiu/convert-to-webp/README.md

 # Convert to webp

-Convert the image to webp.
+Convert the image to webp using [Google WebP](https://developers.google.com/speed/webp).

 ## Setup